 The Mayor was grateful and thanked all involved soon after the incident, “This is the best thing I have ever learnt” said the Mayor in a personal message to Scott.
 He was thankful that he had these first aid skills and encouraged all Gold Coasters to follow suit.
 “Having experienced such a frightening incident such as this, I strongly urge everyone to learn CPR as part of a first aid course.”
 As quoted by the Gold Coast Bulletin.

 This incident is just another example that highlights the importance of having training from an industry leader and how it can help assist in life-threatening situations, even for family members.
-First Aid Accident & Emergency are a Registered Training Organisation ( RTO32508 ) that offer courses to all industries and have a fantastic reputation.
+First Aid Accident & Emergency are a Registered Training Organisation ( RTO32508 ) that offers courses to all industries and has a fantastic reputation.
 “Our approach towards training helps our students retain the information they have learned,” said Scott Whimpey from First Aid Accident & Emergency.
 “We are thankful that Mayor Tom Tate appreciated the importance of learning first aid skills and wish Lady Mayoress Ruth Tate a speedy recovery.”